MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/partners-credit-when-customers-subscribe-dynamics-365.md

 ---
-title: "For partners -- Get the credit when your customers subscribe to Dynamics 365 (online) | MicrosoftDocs" ms.custom: "" ms.date: 09/30/2017
+title: "For partners -- Get the credit when your customers subscribe to Dynamics 365 for Customer Engagement (online) | MicrosoftDocs" ms.custom: "" ms.date: 09/30/2017 ms.reviewer: ""
-ms.reviewer: ""